-There are six Committees, concerned with: Finance, Planning, Personnel, Corporate Property, General Purposes and Parks and Open Spaces.
-Each Committee is made up either six or eight of the elected councillors, and has a chairperson and vice-chairperson.
+There are four Committees: Finance & General Purposes, Council Assets, Planning & Staffing.
+Each Committee is made up of elected councillors, and has a chairperson and vice-chairperson.
 There is no limit to the number of Committees you can join, although the more Committees you involve yourself in, the greater your commitment will need to be!

 If you have interest or specialist knowledge in any of these areas, you might consider involving yourself in their work (although this is not a statutory requirement: you can sit on just the Full Council).

 Many of the key decisions involved in the council’s work are first raised at Committee level, then brought to Full Council for discussion and resolution in the form of a vote.
 If you are passionate or concerned about specific issues, it’s wise to engage with the issue early, rather than waiting for it to reach Full Council, when you might find some details have already been agreed upon at the Committee stage.